hynky1999/jetbrains-fc-name/README.md

 `accelerate launch -m axolotl.cli.train axolotl_recipes/qlora.yml` from the root.

 ### Evaluation
-Open the evaluation.ipynb notebook and run the cells.
+Open the `evaluation.ipynb` notebook and run the cells.

 ## Design Decisions
 ### Base Model
 I have tried using the recommended T5Code+ model in many various ways.
 For the base models (most of them) I tried leveraging the unsupervised denoising task.
-E.g Input `(function modifiers) <extra_id_0>(params){code}` and hoped that the the output would be `<pad><extra_id_0>function name<extra_id_1>` as the model was trained in this way with denoising objective (decoder mask prediction).
-However it appears that the latter causual LM single modal objectve have removed the models ability to denoise.
+E.g Input `(function modifiers) <extra_id_0>(params){code}` and hoped that the output would be `<pad><extra_id_0>function name<extra_id_1>` as the model was trained in this way with denoising objective (decoder mask prediction).
+However it appears that the latter causual LM single modal objective removed the model's ability to denoise.
 Secondly I tried to use completion mode, with following prompt:
 ```
 (modifiers) x(prams){
     code